 The best resource to learn how to treat small painful knots is The Trigger Point Therapy Workbook.
 The authors explain trigger points and their effects in everyday language, not medical speak.
 I recommend this book to anyone interested in learning to treat their own muscle pain.

-If you are buying the Trigger Point Workbook to self-treat the biceps femoris you will need a hardball for treatment.
+If you are buying the Trigger Point Workbook to self-treat the serratus posterior superior you will need a hardball for treatment.
 The Kieba Massage Lacrosse Balls are a good choice to use on the thighs and other areas throughout the body.